rcemper/WsockClient.js/README.md

 I used node-v6.16.0-x64.msi  and  cache610.node as Cache.node

-You provide a Global for input and get back a Global for output.
+You provide a Global for input:

      ^WsockIn="wss://echo.websocket.org/"
      ^WsockIn(0)=6